Make this tropical hot toddy recipe with your favorite whiskey and honey sweetened hibiscus tea in just minutes.

 What You'll Need for this Recipe

 Hibiscus Tea forms the flavor base of this warm cocktail recipe.
-I use dried hibiscus flowers but a tea bag will work just as well.
+I like to use dried hibiscus flowers but hibiscus tea bags will work just as well so grab whatever is most convenient for you.

 Honey is the classic sweetener to use in a hot toddy and it has soothing and antibacterial properties.

-Whiskey is my go-to spirit for a toddy but you have other options, as noted above!
+Whiskey is my go-to spirit for a toddy, including bourbon and scotch expressions but you have other options, as I mentioned above!

-You can add subtle warmth and spiciness to this drink with ginger-infused honey.
+Sweetener - You can add subtle warmth and spiciness to this drink with ginger-infused honey syrup or spiced ginger turmeric honey.

 Grab a tea kettle to heat your water on the stovetop or simply microwave it in a mug.
 You can also use an electric kettle for the perfect combination of coziness and convenience.
 You won't need any other tools except a spoon to stir and a sharp knife to cut the lemon.